C.J. Abrams Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 12th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in the league.

-- The Cubs' 3.41 team ERA ranks fourth among all league pitching staffs.
+- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.44).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (24 total, 0.9 per game).
+- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- Wesneski gets the start for the Cubs, his sixth of the season.
-He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.
+- The Cubs are sending Stroman (2-2) to the mound to make his seventh start of the season.
+He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.

-- The right-hander last pitched on Thursday against the San Diego Padres, when he tossed five innings, allowing one earned run while giving up four hits.
+- His most recent time out came on Friday against the Miami Marlins, when the righty threw 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- The 25-year-old has a 4.03 ERA and 6 strikeouts per nine innings across five games this season, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.